AshV/AshV.github.IO/Installing-Using-XrmToolBox-Plugins-in-No-Internet-OnPremises-Environments/ReadMe.md

 ## Place DLL \& use plugin in No Internet enviromnet

-Now move the above grabbed DLL to destination environment somehow network share or pendrive. and place the DLL to same folder i.e  **%AppData%\MscrmTools\XrmToolBox\Plugins**.
+Now move the above grabbed DLL to destination environment somehow network share or pen-drive. and place the DLL to same folder i.e  **%AppData%\MscrmTools\XrmToolBox\Plugins**.
 And here you go.
 Open XrmToolBox and you will see this plugin in plugin list, you can use like any other plugin.

 ![done](assets/done.png)

 ### Things to consider

 * Some plugins use internet to achieve functionality. those can't be used.
-* Bigger plugins may contains more data/folder other than DLL, so all data should be moved propertly.
+* Bigger plugins may contains more data/folder other than DLL, so all data should be moved property.
 * Folder location may change(rare chances) which should be taken care.